- Greg HillsLead Pastor & Ipswich Campus Pastor

 Derek enjoys soccer, running, music, playing his guitar, reading good books, watching good movies, hiking and camping.

 - Jon ConantAssociate Pastor

-Jon Conant was recently voted by our congregation to become our next Associate Pastor at First Presbyterian Church.
-He will begin this position officially in April 2018!
+Jonathan Conant joined the staff at First Presbyterian Church in 2018 as an Associate Pastor.
 He grew up in Maine and came to the North Shore to study music at Gordon College.
-Jon met his wife Jen at Gordon where they were fellow music majors and occasional dramatic love interests.
+Jonathan met his wife Jennifer at Gordon where they were fellow music majors and occasional dramatic love interests.
 They graduated and were married in 2005.
-Jon graduated from Gordon-Conwell Theological Seminary in May 2017 with a Master of Divinity and Master of Arts in Counseling.
+Jonathan graduated from Gordon-Conwell Theological Seminary in 2017 with a Master of Divinity and Master of Arts in Counseling.

 Jon and his wife Jen began attending FPC in the fall of 2010.
 Jen is a music educator, an active mezzo-soprano in the greater Boston area, and a full time Mom to three awesome kids: Jeremiah, Isaac, and Isabelle.
-Jon is passionate about being a dad and husband, about preaching, teaching, and the role of music in worship.
-During his time at Gordon-Conwell Jon has been grateful for the chance to serve at FPC in these areas, as well as volunteering with the Middle School youth group.
+Jonathan is passionate about following Jesus, being a husband and a father, preaching, teaching, counseling, discipling, and the role of music in worship.

-Jon loves all things New England and is an avid Patriots fan.
-He also enjoys hunting, fishing, playing racquetball, working on cars, discussing theology and mental health issues, and singing renaissance choral music.
+Jonathan loves all things New England and is an avid Patriots fan.
+He also enjoys hunting, fishing, playing racquetball, working on cars, discussing theology, spiritual formation and mental health issues, and singing Renaissance choral music.

 - Jon EvansYouth Director & Church Administrator